Dolce&Gabbana fiasco shows importance, risks of China market

 “Anywhere in the world, an entrepreneur can make a mistake, use inappropriate language.
 Usually it is the consumers and the market to decide the seriousness of the offense,” the Milan daily Corriere della Sera wrote in a commentary.
 “Only in China is one forced to produce a humiliating video with public self-criticism, like in the time of Mao’s revolution.
 Now China feels powerful and is applying re-education on a global scale.”

 Barry reported from Milan.
-Associated Press business writer Joe McDonald, video journalist Dake Kang and researchers Henry Hou and Jiawei Chen contributed.
+AP journalists Joe McDonald and Dake Kang and researchers Henry Hou and Jiawei Chen contributed to this report.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.